rajcloud006-hub/linux-for-cloud-and-devops-engineers/README.md

+## Learning Journey

+This repository is a living document of my journey towards Cloud Engineering, DevOps and Site Reliability Engineering.

+Each chapter is based on hands-on practice rather than theory alone.

+Future updates will include Linux networking, Bash scripting, Docker, Kubernetes, Azure administration, Terraform and real-world troubleshooting scenarios.

+The goal is not simply to learn commands, but to understand how systems operate and how engineers solve problems in production environments.

 # Linux for Cloud and DevOps

 Practical Linux learning notes using a single building analogy to understand Linux, Cloud, DevOps and SRE concepts.